Following is the 9th class computer notes for unit 1 according to the Federal Board of Intermediate and Secondary Education (FBISE)

 d) Perform arithmetic operations

-viii.
+ix.
 What is the smallest unit of memory in a digital computer?

 a) Kilobyte